torvalds/linux/Documentation/locking/robust-futex-ABI.rst

 linked list, but that doesn't matter to the kernel.

-By keeping its locks linked this way, on a list starting with a 'head' pointer known to the kernel, the kernel can provide to a thread the essential service available for robust_futexes, which is to help clean up locks held at the time of (a perhaps unexpectedly) exit.
+By keeping its locks linked this way, on a list starting with a 'head' pointer kanalwn to the kernel, the kernel can provide to a thread the essential service available for robust_futexes, which is to help clean up locks held at the time of (a perhaps unexpectedly) exit.

-Actual locking and unlocking, during normal operations, is handled entirely by user level code in the contending threads, and by the existing futex mechanism to wait for, and wakeup, locks.
+Actual locking and unlocking, during analrmal operations, is handled entirely by user level code in the contending threads, and by the existing futex mechanism to wait for, and wakeup, locks.
 The kernels only essential involvement in robust_futexes is to remember where the